 Here are 20 movies that any cinephile should make time to watch — but probably only once.

-20. Schindler’s List (1993)
+20. "Schindler’s List" (1993)

-We’ll kick things off with Schindler’s List, which is easily the best film on this entire list.
+We’ll kick things off with "Schindler’s List," which is arguably the best film on this entire list.
 It did win Best Picture (plus six other Oscars) at the 66th Academy Awards, after all.
-Steven Spielberg’s amazing film about the real-life Oskar Schindler, a German businessman who saved the lives of over 1,000 Polish Jews during the Holocaust by giving them jobs in his factories.
+Steven Spielberg’s amazing film featured the real-life Oskar Schindler, a German businessman who saved the lives of over 1,000 Polish Jews during the Holocaust by giving them jobs in his factories.

 Originally only motivated by greed, Schindler is deeply affected after witnessing several Nazi atrocities.
 Despite being a wealthy and influential member of the Nazi Party, Schindler secretly makes plans to save as many lives as he can, blowing his entire fortune in the process.
 The movie is powerful and emotional, but also a stark reminder of the unspeakable evils that existed not even a century ago.
 In the end, Schindler is still left feeling incredibly ashamed of his actions, wishing he could have done more.

-19. The Woman (2011)
+19. "The Woman" (2011)

-The Woman is a deeply disturbing horror flick from 2011, that is a sequel to the little-known 2009 movie Offspring.
+"The Woman" is a deeply disturbing horror flick from 2011, that is a sequel to the little-known 2009 movie "Offspring."
 It stars Pollyanna McIntosh as a feral woman who is the last of her tribe, a group of cannibalistic human who has secretly roamed the North-East coast area of the United States for decades.
 When she is found and captured by Chris, a local lawyer, whose intentions to civilize her are initially seen as noble, all hell breaks loose.

-18. The Human Centipede (2009)
+18. "The Human Centipede" (2009)

-Okay, this movie isn’t really good at all.
+OK, this movie isn’t really good at all.
 But somehow, with its ridiculous plot of a crazy doctor performing gross experiments on kidnapped tourists, it became a bit of a pop culture phenomenon.
-It was even parodied on South Park and became popular enough to spawn two separate (and equally bad) sequels.
+It was even parodied on "South Park" and became popular enough to spawn two separate (and equally bad) sequels.

 If you’re not aware of the plot, buckle up for this weirdness.
 Dr. Heiter surgically attaches three people, mouth-to-anus, to form one single digestive track aka the human centipede.
 He then tries to train it as his pet, even though all three humans are in terrible agony and on the verge of dying.
 It’s truly vile, and we only suggest you watch it if you truly want to be a master of all things pop culture, no matter how quirky or strange.
 If you do plan to watch it, just try not to vomit.
 Maybe have a garbage pail on hand, just in case.

-17. The Passion of the Christ (2004)
+17. "The Passion of the Christ" (2004)

-Mel Gibson’s religious project became the highest-grossing R rated movie of all-time when it was released in 2004, before finally being overtaken by 2016’s Deadpool.
+Mel Gibson’s religious project became the highest-grossing R rated movie of all-time when it was released in 2004, before finally being overtaken by 2016’s "Deadpool."
 While you might not think a movie about Jesus Christ, the central figure in Christianity, could earn itself such a harsh rating from the MPAA, anyone watching the movie quickly saw why it was adults only.

 The movie consists of watching Jesus (Jim Caviezel) get tortured to death for two hours, including a cringe-worthy whipping scene, a bloody crown of thorns, and well, bloody everything else.
 Some critics went as far as calling it a borderline snuff film.
 Whether you’re religious or not, this film is hard to watch.

-16. The Last House on the Left (1972)
+16. "The Last House on the Left" (1972)

-The late Wes Craven became known as a master of horror, creating both The Nightmare on Elm Street and Scream horror series.
-Long before that, though, he made his directorial debut in 1972 with The Last House on the Left (which was also given a modern reboot in 2009, but we’ll ignore that version for now).
+The late Wes Craven became known as a master of horror, creating both "The Nightmare on Elm Street" and "Scream" horror series.
+Long before that, though, he made his directorial debut in 1972 with "The Last House on the Left" (which was also given a modern reboot in 2009, but we’ll ignore that version for now).
 It was classified as an “exploitation horror film” and left many viewers feeling sick to their stomach.

 The story involves four escaped convicts brutally torturing, raping, and finally killing a pair of teenage girls.
 The attackers then coincidentally end up the house of one of the girl’s parents, who find out what they did.
 At this point, the movie turns into a twisted revenge tale, as the mild-mannered parents use sadistic and violent tactics to murder the convicts.
 The film was heavily censored by theaters and even banned in the U.K. for many years.
 Since digital technology wasn’t available at the time, many different versions of the film ended up existing as different cinemas literally cut out (as in, cut the film reel with scissors and taped it back together) the scenes they refused to show.
 Some of the most degrading and disturbing scenes have been almost lost forever as a result.

-15. Maniac (2012)
+15. "Maniac" (2012)

-Elijah Wood will probably forever be best known for playing hobbit Frodo Baggins in the Lord of the Rings trilogy, but he has chosen some dark and disturbing roles ever since successfully destroying the one ring to rule them all.
-In 2005, he had a small part in Frank Miller’s Sin City as a cannibalistic serial killer named Kevin.
-In 2012, he took it to a whole other level starring in the slasher film Maniac.
+Elijah Wood will probably forever be best known for playing hobbit Frodo Baggins in the "Lord of the Rings" trilogy, but he has chosen some dark and disturbing roles ever since successfully destroying the one ring to rule them all.
+In 2005, he had a small part in Frank Miller’s "Sin City" as a cannibalistic serial killer named Kevin.
+In 2012, he took it to a whole other level starring in the slasher film "Maniac."

 Wood plays Frank, a mentally ill man who is traumatized by years of watching his mother work as a prostitute.
 After his mother dies, his already-broken perception of women, relationships, and sexual desire take a violent turn for the worse.
 He begins murdering women by scalping them and attaching their hair to mannequins.
 If that weren’t hard enough to watch, the entire movie is shot in first-person-view through the eyes of Wood’s character.
 You only see his face in mirrors and other reflective surfaces, making the viewer feel like they are part of the violence in a unique (and unsettling) way.

-14. Hostel (2005)
+14. "Hostel" (2005)

-Director Eli Roth rose to fame after releasing Hostel in 2005.
+Director Eli Roth rose to fame after releasing "Hostel" in 2005.
 It’s a gritty horror film that helped to truly popularize the term “torture porn” among movie fans.
 The plot follows a pair of tourists in Europe who are convinced (seduced) by a pair of women to come to stay in a Slovakian hostel.
-Once there, they realize that it’s actually a front for kidnapping tourists and then selling them off to be tortured and killed by rich businessman, who use the violence as an outlet for their stress.
+Once there, they realize that it’s actually a front for kidnapping tourists and then selling them off to be tortured and killed by rich businessmen, who use the violence as an outlet for their stress.